Turkey shoots down Syrian plane it says violated air space

 Syria condemned what it called a "blatant aggression" and said the jet was pursuing rebel fighters inside Syria.
 It said the pilot had managed to eject before the plane crashed.

-The Turkish general staff said one of its control centers detected two Syrian MIG-23s around 1 pm (1100 GMT) and warned them four times after they came close to the Turkish border.
+The Turkish general staff said one of its control centres detected two Syrian MIG-23s around 1 pm (1100 GMT) and warned them four times after they came close to the Turkish border.

 Amateur video released by rebel fighters showed smoke rising from wooded hills in the border area where they said the plane had come down.